 It unknown whether one or more “waves” of activity will re-emerge or the severity of the next wave.
 However, to proceed without a plan is a risk your company should not take.
 Firms must remain vigilant and fine-tune their plans, practice them and adjust to unanticipated events.

-Author: Jeanne McGlynn Delgado is Vice President of Business and Risk Management Policy for the National Multi Housing Council in Washington, DC.
+Author: Jeanne McGlynn Delgado, former Vice President of Business and Risk Management Policy for the National Multifamily Housing Council in Washington, DC.